TalixAI/Pii/README.md

 - AGI Potential: A step towards general-purpose AI with highly specialized and interconnected models.

 ## The Pii Model
-Pii is the mathematical model that lies at the heart of the Elo Systems.
+Pii is a mathematical model that lies at the heart of the more advanced Elo Systems.
 It offers groundbreaking capabilities in the following areas:

 - Data Integrity: Pii enhances the quality of AI outputs by filtering and refining input data, reducing the risk of inaccuracies.
 - Algorithm Optimization: Pii introduces novel algorithms that improve computational efficiency and model accuracy.